enjay7/nori-cli/codex-rs/tui-integration-tests/docs.md

 All tests run in isolated temporary directories created in `/tmp/`:
 - Each `spawn()` or `spawn_with_config()` call creates a new temp directory
 - Directory contains a `hello.py` file with `print('Hello, World!')`
+- A `config.toml` is automatically generated in the temp directory (used as CODEX_HOME)
 - Temp directory is automatically cleaned up when `TuiSession` is dropped
 - Tests no longer run in user's home directory for better isolation

+**Generated config.toml:**

+By default, each session creates a `config.toml` in the temp directory with:
+- `model` - Set to the configured model (defaults to `"mock-model"`)
+- `model_provider = "mock_provider"` - Uses a custom provider that doesn't require OpenAI auth
+- `trust_level = "trusted"` for the working directory - Skips trust approval screen
+- `wire_api = "acp"` - Routes through ACP registry for model resolution

+Custom config.toml content can be provided via `SessionConfig::with_config_toml(content)`

 **Architecture:**